When it comes to combat, the game progresses in rounds.

 The combat is divided into combat rounds.
 These have the following order:

-- Start of the combat round
+- Start of round

 - The "Player Combat Round" is conducted for each participant in order of initiative.